fsargento629/realista/README.md

 ### Priority

+- Check price function refactor: make it have a limit, and a colder/warmer indicator.
+- Also, had a better sucess message (close enough, woow spot on) with the real value after it
+- "Next house button" to keep playing

 #### Improve frontend to be more user friendly

-- Units in front of area
-- Capitalize bairro

 ### Near future plans

 - Better check_price, with a limit of tries,  an indications of how wrong you are and better condition for being correct
-- "Next house button" to keep playing
 - More photos